“Placemaking is about turning a place you can’t wait to get through into one you never want to leave.”

 The bond list also includes $55 million for Bus Rapid Transit improvements.
 This “light rail on wheels” project involves streetscape improvements, transit stations and buses that run every 5 minutes between the Auraria Center downtown to the Anschutz Medical Center.
 There are many benefits to this: more retail and restaurant options; new development investment; freed up public realm for outdoor dining; more foot traffic; more efficient vehicular traffic, landscape, and tree canopy.
 The BID is working with the city to ensure that business needs are met in the final design.
 More information and videos are posted here.
 Construction is tentatively scheduled to begin in 2020.

 The East Area Plan will guide growth and development in our area for many years to come.
 Colfax is defined as a “community corridor” by the city, meaning that it will be a mixed-use area that serves the daily needs of adjacent and area neighborhoods.
 This could include new multifamily homes, offices, retail stores and services.
 More on this project here.
+These recommendations were presented to the community in May 2019.

 Branded bicycle racks and trash cans are installed around the district to serve area consumers.
 The BID owns and maintains them.